Masao-Taketani/text_classification_with_alexa/README.md

 $ python tfidf.py
 ```

-2. Create pickle files for data and dictionary.
+2. Create pickle files for data and dictionaries.
 ```console
 $ python make_pkl_for_data_and_dic.py
 ```